RobIsaTeam/courses/_course_3_threejs/7-data_driven_animation.md

 ---
 published: true
-title: 10 - ThreeJS - Data-driven animation
+title: Data-driven animation
+subtitle: Reading in data.
+And showing it.
 layout: post
 ---